 - Place the ham on top of a straw and press at both ends so it sticks.

 - Using both hands twist the pastry so that the prosciutto wraps around.

 - Place the twisted pastry on to a baking sheet.

 - Repeat with the rest of the straws.

 - Roll out the second block of pastry and repeat the process again.

-- Place the baking trays into the oven and bake for 20-25 minutes until the pastry is golden and the prosciutto is crisp.
+- Place the baking trays into a preheated oven and bake for 20-25 minutes until the pastry is golden and the prosciutto is crisp.

 - As soon as the straws are baked remove from the oven and place on a serving plate.

-- Note – if you are planning to freeze the straws, remove from the oven 5 minutes early when the straws are baked but have not much colour.
+- Note – if you are planning to freeze the straws, remove from the oven 5 minutes early when the straws are baked, yet not golden..

 - Allow the straws to cool slightly before serving.

 Cool, place in an airtight container and refrigerate for up to 2 days.
 To freeze place in freezer bags or boxes for up to 2 months.
 To reheat from frozen place in a medium oven for 5-10 minutes.

 If you have enjoyed this recipe for Prosciutto Wrapped Cheese Puff Pastry Straws you may also like these:

 Whether I’m hosting or going out, parties are fun and a great way to catch up with friends and make new ones.
 Recipes that are easy and also travel well make life easier.
 These Prosciutto Wrapped Cheese Puff Pastry Straws are ideal for making and taking to parties.
 Also, as they can be frozen I plan on making a big batch prior to Christmas.
 Bake the frozen straws into a moderate oven for ten minutes and you have a delicious snack to share with unexpected visitors.

 So, whatever you are making, baking and creating in your kitchens have fun preparing and sharing your feast.